The First Consensus Diagnosis & Treatment for SCN8A

 Dr. Scott Perry, Co-chair of the Consensus Diagnosis & Treatment for SCN8A project.
 A prominent SCN8A clinician and Neurosciences Medical Director at Cook Children’s in Fort Worth Texas.

-Gabi Conecker, MPH – Executive Director and Co-founder of the International SCN8A Alliance and mother to Elliott, a 10 yo with a severe form of SCN8A, is Co-chair the Consensus Diagnosis & Treatment for SCN8A project.
+Gabi Conecker, MPH – Executive Director and Co-founder of the International SCN8A Alliance and mother to Elliott, an 11 yo with a severe form of SCN8A, is Co-chair the Consensus Diagnosis & Treatment for SCN8A project.

 JayEtta Hecker, Co-Founder of the International SCN8A Alliance, is serving as the process guide for the Consensus Diagnosis & Treatment for SCN8A Project .